Maltipoo Quick Stats

 shaker syndrome, epilepsy, patellar luxation, portosystemic shunt

-Although Maltipoos rarely shed and have low dander levels, they still require daily brushing to avoid their hair from matting.
-Bathe your Maltipoo once a month, and trim their head monthly to keep their hair from blocking their eyes and ears.
-A professional grooming session is recommended once or twice per year.
+Although Maltipoos rarely shed and have low dander levels, they still require frequent brushing to prevent their hair from matting.
+Bathe your Maltipoo once a month, and trim the hair on their head to keep it from blocking their eyes and ears.1

 Ears